mfairchild365/a11y-resources/personas.md

 ## Persona 7: Justin - blind screen reader user
 Testing difficulty: 5/5.

 Justin is legally blind and uses a screen reader to interact with his phone and computer.
-Even though Justin is legally blind, he still has a small amount of vision - but can only make out general shapes.
+Even though Justin is legally blind, he still has a small amount of vision - but can only make out general shapes most of the time.

 Why it matters: Screen reader software will announce more than just the text that is on the page.
 It will also announce what each element is (a button, link, list, table, etc.), and any relationships and structure (heading level, table cell headers, etc.).
 Screen readers will also announce the states and properties of elements (expanded/collapsed, active, selected, etc.).
 A blind user needs to hear all the information that a sighted user can glean from visual hints/cues and affordances.